Conformal Prediction for Compositional Data: Conformal prediction for compositional data regression models

-The literature offers several algorithms for constructing such prediction sets, including Full Conformal Prediction (FCP) \citep{vovk2005algorithmic}, Split Conformal Prediction (SCP) \citep{papadopoulos2008normalized,vovk2012conditional,lei2018distribution}, and Jackknife+ \citep{barber2021predictive}.
-Given the computational burden of FCP, especially with multivariate responses, we adopt the Split Conformal Prediction (SCP) method.
-SCP partitions the available data into a training set ($\mathcal{D}_{\text{train}}$) and a calibration set ($\mathcal{D}_{\text{cal}}$).
-While the model is fitted only on $\mathcal{D}_{\text{train}}$, this data splitting incurs a trade-off in statistical power, potentially leading to wider prediction sets.
+In this work, we are interested in predictions for compositional data in large samples.
+In such cases, the SCP method is more convenient and much more commonly used due to its significantly lower computational cost compared to the others.
+Therefore, we will consider the SCP method in this study.
+This method partitions the available data into a training set ($\mathcal{D}{\text{train}}$) and a calibration set ($\mathcal{D}{\text{cal}}$).
+While the model is fitted only on $\mathcal{D}_{\text{train}}$, this split implies a statistical power trade-off, potentially leading to wider predictive sets.
+However, when the sample is small, SCP becomes infeasible precisely because it requires splitting the data into training and calibration sets.